sass/sass/doc-src/SASS_CHANGELOG.md

 * The `@debug` directive now automatically inspects sass objects that are not strings.

+* Numbers will no longer be emitted in scientific notation.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector